PolVilniusTech/public.incident.reporting.timeline.md/timeline/have.seconds.md

 * Article does not include any information about Functions, that usually done by Police Forces as a Coast Guard, existance of Martime Police Agency.
 * Article lack of information regarding correctness of GPS & GPS jamming by taking into account problems, e.g. [lrt.lt](https://www.lrt.lt/naujienos/verslas/4/2262804/ekspertas-jei-gps-signalas-iskreipiamas-lektuvas-gali-net-nukrypti-nuo-kurso).
 * Adopted Convention [lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/TAIS.221141) allows to drift for the Ships approximately 12 Sea Miles from the Fixed Borders.
 Kind a Fence over the Sea idea are not in discussion & over the land it's already at best tech, e.g. [bbc.com](https://bbc.com/news/world-europe-58289893) when a Concrete Wall is named as a Fence.
 The Pylon-Buoy Tech [wikipedia.org](https://en.wikipedia.org/wiki/Buoy).
-* Insurance usually has huge limitations and Terms of Use should be understood.
+* Insurance usually has huge limitations and Terms of Use have to be understood.
 Even Vehicles, that move in danger Zone could be left alone without any Support & Insurance.
 The China has made some movie about Alien tech, that probably are from Lithuania, which could move Land Vehicles in Combat from Danger Zone for Repairs.
 What about an Insurance for a Military Vehicles?
 ```

 ```
 ##### I ncident

-According [@BNS](https://www.lrt.lt/naujienos/pasaulyje/6/2495219/vilniuje-viesejes-chersono-gubernatorius-ukraina-nusivylusi-nato-neveiklumu) North Atlantic Treaty Organization (NATO) should ensure Peace in the Europe and whole World.
+According [@BNS](https://www.lrt.lt/naujienos/pasaulyje/6/2495219/vilniuje-viesejes-chersono-gubernatorius-ukraina-nusivylusi-nato-neveiklumu) North Atlantic Treaty Organization (NATO) must ensure Peace in the Europe and whole World.
 ```

 ```
 ##### R esults
 Abbr.
-"NATO" is not Lithuanian Term & "ŠASO" should be used in Lithuanian texts instead, e.g. [lt.wikipedia.org](https://lt.wikipedia.org/wiki/NATO).
+"NATO" is not Lithuanian Term & "ŠASO" could be used in Lithuanian texts instead, e.g. [lt.wikipedia.org](https://lt.wikipedia.org/wiki/NATO).
 Disrespect to the Lithuanian special Letter(s).
 ```